 Children around the world, especially Muslim children, face a serious crisis that the system of adoption could ease.
 The most vulnerable group of people today is Syrian "parentless" children.
-It is widely believed that the number of Syrians who are in need of humanitarian assistance is now close to 15 million, 7 million of them are refugees, and more than half of these refugees are children, hundreds of thousands of them ended up in Europe and many of them are parentless.
-Reports confirm that scores of refugee children, Syrian, as well as Afghani, Iraqi and others, are abused or exploited, especially organ theft, and they urgently need caring and secure homes.
+It is widely believed that the number of Syrians who are in need of humanitarian assistance is now 13.5 million, 6 million of them are refugees, and more than half of these refugees are children.
+Reports confirm that scores of refugee children, Syrian, as well as Afghani, Iraqi and others, are abused or exploited and they need caring and secure homes.
 However, unfortunately, Muslim families in the West in general and the US in particular have shown reluctance in adopting children due to a general perception that legal adoption is unlawful in the Shariah.1